TIY-Austin-Front-End-Engineering/notes-summer-2016/day-07/README.md

         - `@include omega()` removes margin right from the last element in a grid layout so it fits in the row

 ### github branches
+  - `git checkout -b <branch name>` (-b makes NEW branch)

 ### github group project flow
+  - one person in the group makes the repo and puts it on github
+  - give your partners collaborator status on github
+  - work locally **on a feature branch**

 ## Resources
 - [Bourbon Docs](http://bourbon.io/docs/)